 Below, we’ve laid out the three main coffee processing methods, and how these methods affect the coffee you drink.

-Natural or Unwashed coffees
+Natural or unwashed coffees

 The dry process is often referred to as “natural coffee” because of its simplicity, and because during this kind of process the fruit remains intact.
 The bean dries and naturally ferments in its skin and the mucilage (fruit pulp) of its cherry.
-This occurs under careful control over a time span of 25-35 days depending on climate.
-Once dry, the pulp and skin are removed from the bean, this is called dry milling.
+This occurs under careful control over a time span of 25-35 days, depending on climate.
+Once dry, the pulp and skin are removed from the bean, and this is called dry milling.

 Naturals tend to be relatively inconsistent due to a high risk of mold.
 With naturals, each bean has it’s own levels of sugars and alcohols, and these components affect the uniformity of the cup.
 When handled correctly, the natural process gives coffee beans a beautiful, fruity, and complex taste.

-Wet Process or Washed coffees
+Wet Process or washed coffees

 The traditional wet process starts when ripe coffee cherries arrive at the mill.
 The skin of the fruit is stripped off using a machine called a depulper.
 The remaining mucilage (sugars) are removed through fermentation in a clean tank.
 This can take anywhere from 12 to 48 hours.
 After fermentation, the beans are washed again to remove any remaining mucilage.

-Honey Processed or Honey coffees
+Honey hrocessed or honey coffees

 With the honey process method the skin and pulp are removed, but some or all of the mucilage (sugars) remains.
-After the pulp is removed, the beans are dried quickly (10-15 days) and must be agitated frequently in order to prevent mold!
+After the pulp is removed, the beans are dried quickly (10-15 days) and must be agitated frequently in order to prevent mold.